-In the CD set option with two CDs per course, one CD has all pages from the BigBook in PDF format, including the answer key and notebook divider pages.
-The second CD has the audio pronunciation files.
+The USB drive option has all pages from the BigBook in PDF format, including the answer key and notebook divider pages, as well as the audio pronunciation files.

 The print version comes three-hole-punched with dividers and a binder—all ready to assemble.
-It includes the 2 CD-ROMs.
+It includes the USB drive.
 The hardcopy version is printed in full-color throughout the book although the color printing is critical on only about 10% of the pages.
 Keep this in mind when considering printing it yourself.
-The answer key is on one of the CDs.
+The answer key is on the USB drive.

 Keep in mind, that purchase of any of these versions allows you to reprint pages for all students in your immediate family.
-Even with the hardcopy version, you receive the CD with the printable files.
+Even with the hardcopy version, you receive the USB drive with the printable files.